mahdiwf/MC_Simulation_for_Stock/README.md

 # MC_Simulation_for_Stock
-Using Monte Carlo Simulation to evaluate upside and downside (risk) potential of a stock
+Using Monte Carlo Simulation to evaluate upside (profit) and downside (risk) potential of a stock

 *Apple is now the most valuable US public company* By Krystal Hur, CNN Thu June 13, 2024 <br>
 https://edition.cnn.com/2024/06/13/investing/apple-microsoft-market-cap-nvidia/index.html <br>